pozsarzs/datassim/README.md

 Its typical use was to teach Fortran or other high-level languages, so that students could understand what was going on "under the hood".

-I discovered it in the Hungarian translation of the book 'Algorithms and their computer solutions' [^1].
+I discovered it in the Hungarian translation of the book *Algorithms and their computer solutions* [^1].
 This is the only source, I couldn't find anything about it on the Internet.

 > [!NOTE]
 > If anyone has any information or memories about this language that they can share, I  will be happy to take them and include them in the documentation.